biolab/scorange-hugo/content/getting-started/youtube_tutorials.md

 +++

-Introduction to scOrange data mining software.
+Introduction to the scOrange data mining software.
 Learn about the development of scOrange workflows, data loading, basic machine learning algorithms and interactive visualizations.
-Video tutorials are available in button bellow.
+Video tutorials are available in button below.